Shanghai Academy Debuts Reusable Rocket, Fails Landing Attempt [Long March 12A Y1]

 Ascent from the desert launch site was nominal, as the seven engines burned as planned to carry the rocket with a clean purple plume throughout first-stage flight, resulting in separation of the second-stage a few minutes later.
 After separation, the second-stage used its single engine to enter orbit several minutes later.

 While the second-stage was heading for orbit, the first-stage was heading for Minqin County (民勤县), in Gansu (甘肃) province, where a landing pad was built downrange.
 For that, the Long March 12A’s booster passed its atmospheric reentry burn in one piece, albeit rather toasty.
-Following that, problems began to appear during the landing burn; three engines were meant to ignite, but only two engines ignited and the other failed, resulting in a high-speed impact with the ground around two kilometers away from the landing pad (a similar failure to LandSpace’s Zhuque-3 Y1 mission but less accurate in relation to its target).
+Following that, problems began to appear during the landing burn; three engines were meant to ignite, but only two engines ignited and the other failed, resulting in a high-speed impact with the ground around five kilometers away from the landing pad (a similar failure to LandSpace’s Zhuque-3 Y1 mission but less accurate in relation to its target).

 In post-flight news, the landing attempt was labeled as a basic success.
 In addition, it was noted that key engineering data for reusable launch vehicles was collected during the flight, to inform technology verification and future optimizations, while a landing failure analysis will take place ahead of a second Long March 12A mission.